 Beware, though, of “food grade hydrogen peroxide.”
 The name is deceiving—it’s not safe to consume.
 IPC advises you not to purchase this product, which contains a higher concentration of hydrogen peroxide.
 It is hazardous if consumed and can also burn your eyes and skin.

-Several household products contain hydrogen peroxide in low concentrations, such as:
+Household products contain hydrogen peroxide in low concentrations, including:

 With a 3% solution, hydrogen peroxide has historically been used for cleaning minor cuts, scrapes and burns.
 Recent literature suggests that hydrogen peroxide delays wound healing and should no longer be used.
 Some people use it as a mouth rinse, but it is not safe to swallow.